JackieP0w/blender-bambu-connector/README.md

 *   **Universal Friendship:** Perfectly compatible with both Windows and macOS.
 *   **Slicer Swapping:** While best friends with Bambu Studio, you can easily change the path in settings to use OrcaSlicer or any other supported slicer! 🔄
 *   **3MF Sparkles:** Uses the `.3mf` format to keep your object names and separate parts organized and happy.
-*   **Kawaii Inside:** Features custom ASCII art and friendly messages to make your 3D modeling sessions more cheerful! (✿◡‿◡)

 ## 🐾 Installation